kanchanmaurya95/PinkGuardian/README.md

-Welcome to the **Pink Guardian** GitHub repository, where we integrate cutting-edge machine learning technology into mobile health applications to improve early breast cancer detection.
+Welcome to the **Pink Guardian** GitHub repository, where we integrate cutting-edge machine learning technology into mobile health applications to improve early breast cancer (bc) detection.
 This project showcases the development of the BC-InceptionV3 model, its training on Kaggle, conversion to TensorFlow Lite, and deployment in the Pink Guardian app.

 ## Table of Contents